 Late Fee: Discover waives the late fee the first time you are late on a payment and will not increase your APR either.
 This is great because as we all know, life happens.
 There are times you forget when to make your payment.
 Also, it’s nice that they won’t automatically raise your interest rate like most other credit card issuers do.

-Additionally, when making your payment, you can chose your payment date and pay by 12pm midnight Eastern Time.
+Additionally, when making your payment, you can chose your payment date and pay by 12 midnight Eastern Time.
 This is a great feature because most other credit card issuers require payment by a certain time in the afternoon.

-100% U.S. based customer support: When I was going overseas this past summer, I called the credit card issuers that I was going to use while overseas to let them know.
+100% U.S. Based Customer Support: When I was going overseas this past summer, I called the credit card issuers that I was going to use while overseas to let them know.
 I didn’t want to take a chance of getting declined.
 When I called Discover, I was blown away.
 Before I spoke with a representative, I was told what calling center in the United States I was going to be talking to.

 No Foreign Transaction Fees: If you travel overseas, this is a great card.
 Most other cards charge roughly 3% when you use your card overseas, but not Discover.
 When I called the customer service team that I mentioned above, they asked where I was traveling to and then verified whether or not Discover was widely accepted there or not.
 It was nice at how honest they were with me.

 Other great features include: